 I have never done this myself (I’m not brave enough!)
 But I have heard from other librarians that this can be very successful.
 This might be a good time to try out a Follett book fair.

-8. Check-out library books
+8. Check-out books at your library open house

 Allow students to look for and check out library books.
 Encourage parents to share one of their favorite books with their child and then let the child check out that book.
 If you do not want to check the books out, have a stack of books available for families to look through and read together.